Here’s a widely held belief: investment commentaries get in the way of the more high-profile initiatives that first attracted you to marketing.

 5. Focus on process

-Investment commentaries are among the most process-driven marketing projects in the industry.
+Investment commentaries are among the most process-driven financial services marketing projects.

 We write, edit and project manage investment commentaries for a significant number of the world’s largest financial services firms.
 As such, we’re always learning about new ways to improve our clients’ processes.